 You can use the following methods to check temporary tables and temporary files size:

-1. For temporary files, enable the log_temp_files parameter on the Aurora PostgreSQL DB instance.
+1. For temporary files, turn on the log_temp_files parameter on the Aurora PostgreSQL-Compatible DB instance.
 This parameter logs the use of temporary files that are larger than the number of specified kilobytes.
-After this parameter is enabled, a log entry is made for each temporary file when the file is deleted.
-A value of 0 logs all temporary file information, and a positive value logs only the files that are larger than or equal to the specified number of kilobytes.
+After this parameter is turned on, a log entry is made for each temporary file when the file is deleted.
+A value of 0 logs all temporary file information.
+A positive value logs only the files that are larger than or equal to the specified number of kilobytes.
 The default value is -1, which disables temporary file logging.
 You can use this parameter to identify the temporary file details, and then you can relate these temporary files with the FreeLocalStorage metric.

-Note: Enabling the log_temp_files parameter can cause excessive logging on the Aurora PostgreSQL DB instance.
-For this reason, it's a best practice to check the size of the Aurora PostgreSQL log files before enabling log_temp_files.
-If the Aurora PostgreSQL log files are consuming the maximum space of the local storage, you can reclaim space by reducing the value of the rds.log_retention parameter.
+Note: Enabling the log_temp_files parameter can cause excessive logging on the Aurora PostgreSQL-Compatible DB instance.
+For this reason, it's a best practice to check the size of the Aurora PostgreSQL-Compatible log files before enabling log_temp_files.
+If the Aurora PostgreSQL-Compatible log files are consuming the maximum space of the local storage, you can reclaim space by reducing the value of the rds.log_retention parameter.
 The default value for rds.log_retention is three days.

 You can also review temporary files by using the delta of subsequent runs of the following command:

 maxiops=> select datname, temp_files , pg_size_pretty(temp_bytes) as temp_file_size FROM pg_stat_database order by temp_bytes desc;